 The proportion of light from a source which remains in a beam after passing horizontally through the atmosphere a distance of 1 nautical mile at sea level.
 The exact value is constantly changing, but for the purpose of specifying the range of lights is typically taken as 0.74.
-In some regions where the atmosphere is very clear a value of 0.85 is used.
+In some regions where the atmosphere is very clear a value of 0.85 may be used.

 The effect on the human eye of a flashed light is always less than that of a fixed (steady on) light of the same peak intensity.
 The shorter the flash, the greater the reduction in effect.
 The "effective intensity" is the intensity that would be required in a fixed light to have the same effect as the flashed light being described.

 The movement of a vessel at right angles to the intended track.
-For a vessel to stay in the correct lateral position in a narrow channel small course corrections are constantly required.
+For a vessel to stay in the correct lateral position in a narrow channel, small course corrections are constantly required.

 The visible range of a signal light is only partly due to its effective intensity.
 It is also greatly affected by the atmospheric transmissivity and background viewing conditions.
 To enable a light to be specified in meaningful terms, it is common to specify the range of a light at night if "visibility" was 10 miles, and there was no background lighting (dark background).
 Some authorities use 20 miles as the reference point for visibility, which gives a light an apparent increase in range.
 Other calculations are used where night background lighting is moderate or considerable.